bigbridge-nl/product-import/README.md

 Some custom options have multiple values (dropdown, radio buttons, check box group, multiple select), others are simple.

 The sku of a product with custom options is formed by concatenating the product sku with the sku's of the custom options.
-For example: the sku of a product "oak-door" that has custom options "delivery-date" (a date, with sku "date") and "size" (a multiple select, with sku's "large", "medium") will be formed as "oak-door-date-medium" in the customers shopping cart.
+For example: the sku of a product "oak-door" that has two custom options: Delivery date (a date, with option sku "date") and "size" (a multiple select, with option sku's "large", "medium") will be formed as "oak-door-date-medium" in the customers shopping cart.

 Note 1: Magento has a long standing bug that does not allow you to specify title and price per store view, at least not via the backend.
 See [https://github.com/magento/magento2/issues/6165] This means that only global() is supported for the moment, not storeView().